 • Synthetic opioids are manufactured by humans and include methadone and fentanyl.

 • Semi-synthetic opioids are a hybrid made from making chemical modifications to opiates.
-Drugs in this category include oxycodone, hydromorphone and buprenorphine.
+Drugs in this category include oxycodone, hydromorphone, and buprenorphine.

 Buprenorphine Availability a Bridge to Treatment for Opioid Use Disorders

-Dr. Alvanzo stated during her presentation that there are currently three medications approved by the Food and Drug Administration (FDA) for treating opioid use disorder: buprenorphine, naltrexone and methadone.
+Dr. Alvanzo stated during her presentation that there are currently three medications approved by the Food and Drug Administration (FDA) for treating opioid use disorder: buprenorphine, naltrexone, and methadone.
 She went on to say that when buprenorphine is prescribed to patients on discharge from hospital, it “significantly increases” the likelihood that the patient will seek professional treatment.
 Approximately 75 percent of patients were in treatment one month after discharge.

 The doctor urged her colleagues attending Hospital Medicine 2018 to consider getting their buprenorphine certification so that they can order the drug within the hospital and at discharge for patients.
-She referred to buprenorphine availability as a “bridge to treatment” for opioid use disorders patients.
+She referred to buprenorphine availability as a “bridge to treatment” for opioid use disorder patients.